 A credit card is a payment method that offers cardholders credit that they can use to make purchases.
 To use credit cards, you must demonstrate the ability to repay the loan at the right time.
 If you have a profitable deal but do not have cash at hand, you can directly or indirectly buy XRP with a credit card at your convenience.

 Steps to Buy Ripple With Credit Card

 Due to advancements in technology, we have several alternative ways of purchasing XRP.
 You can buy Ripple with a debit card.
-Alternatively, you can conduct a bank transfer. or use PayPal.
+Alternatively, you can conduct a bank transfer or use PayPal to buy Ripple.
 Other than that, you can buy XRP with a credit card, especially when you have inadequate funds in your bank account.
 All you need is to learn how to use this convenient payment method.
 Read on for the tips for buying this digital asset with a credit card:

 - Activate your credit card: You can activate your Visa or MasterCard credit card.
 Both of them allow you to trade XRP and have made the digital asset’s buying and selling easy.
 Please note that Visa and MasterCard only act as payment networks.
 So, the specific bank that is issuing the card has more power to determine the service terms.
 In other words, put more focus on partnering with the right bank.

 - Create an account on a reputable Ripple trading platform: Use your email address and phone number to create your free account on the best cryptocurrency exchange.
 You will then take a few minutes to verify the phone and email.
 In some instances, they may ask you to provide your ID documents online.